No other religion or religious leader has ever made any claim that even comes close to the magnitude of Jesus Christ’s resurrection from the dead.

 For over 2,000 years, Christians have held to the historical event that a man named Jesus of Nazareth was crucified by the Romans.
 This happened in Jerusalem at the hands of the Jewish leaders.
-Jesus was buried in a tomb, and was literally and physically raised from the dead on the 3rd day.
+Jesus was buried in a tomb, and was literally and physically raised from the dead after 3 days.

 What is this resurrection and why is it so important?

-To begin, we have to back up to a Friday afternoon.
+To begin, we have to back up to a very specific Friday afternoon.
 In the Christian church, we call this Good Friday.
 It’s the day that marks the crucifixion of Jesus Christ.
-This is the day that we commemorate when Jesus received the death penalty.
+This is the day that we recognize when Jesus received the full punishment of the death penalty.
 In the Roman Empire, that means he was nailed to a wooden cross.

 In Jesus’ case, prior to being hung by large iron spikes to the wooden device, he was beaten.
 And I mean beaten badly.

-A Roman scourging was 40 lashes on the back.
+A Roman scourging was 40 lashes on the back, and it was extreme by any standards or measures.
 The scourge was designed to shred and rip the skin, peeling it from muscle and skeleton.
 It would typically expose arteries, internal organs, muscle, and bone.

 The scourging was so horrible, it was actually illegal for any Roman citizen to receive the punishment.
 Many of Rome’s enemies that did get the scourge did not survive the beating to be later crucified.

 This isn’t the “away in a manger” baby Jesus.
 This is Jesus Christ, fully God and fully man willingly paying for mankind’s sin.

 …his appearance was so marred, beyond human semblance, and his form beyond that of the children of mankind—Isaiah 52:14